bnjones/contourtool/README.rst

 Compatibility
 -------------

-Only the Contour Next USB meter is currently supported.
-Other meters (including earlier Contour meters) are not supported.
+Currently, only the Contour Next USB meter is supported, but with a bit of work it should be possible to support earlier Contour meters that use a serial interface.
+If you have one of these meters and you'd like to help, get in touch!

 Dependencies